 State Retail Operations Non-Retail Operations Both opportunities. • Employer must establish a plan for employees getting ill and a return-to-work plan following CDC guidance. protocols, etc. Perform CDC cleaning and disinfecting as soon as possible when an active employee is identified as being COVID-19 positive.
-Arizona See Both Column See Both Column Note that insurance services are "essential functions."
-Executive Order 2020-33 Requires businesses and entities classified as "essential functions" to remain open and maintain operations, provided they establish and implement social distancing and sanitation measures established by the May 12, 2020 Department of Labor and ADHS.
+Arizona Executive Order 2020-33 May 12, 2020 See Both Column See Both Column Note that insurance services are "essential functions."
+Requires businesses and entities classified as "essential functions" to remain open and maintain operations, provided they establish and implement social distancing and sanitation measures established by the Department of Labor and ADHS.
 Requires any businesses that physically operates in the state and serves the public/is an employer to "develop, establish, and implement policies based on guidance from the CDC, Department of Labor, Occupational Safety and Health Administration, and ADHS to limit and mitigate the spread of COVID-19," including: Promoting healthy hygiene practices.
 Intensifying cleaning, disinfection, and ventilation practices.
 Monitoring for sickness.
 Ensuring physical distancing.
 Providing necessary protective equipment.
 Allowing for and encouraging teleworking where feasible.
 Providing plans, where possible, to return to work in phases.
-Limiting the congregation of groups to no more than 10 people when feasible and in relation to the size of the location.
-Arkansas No Shelter in Place/Stay at Home Order was issued statewide. v salons, massage therapists, etc. (May 6, 2020); gyms/fitness centers and theaters, lecture halls, other large venues (May 18, 2020).
+Limiting the congregation of groups to no more than 10 people Arkansas sued for barbershops, cosmetology when feasible and in relation to the size of the location. y salons, massage therapists, etc. (May 6, 2020); gyms/fitness centers and theaters, lecture halls, other large venues (May 18, 2020).